tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 Allow to search for a value in the selected column.

-Filters and actions available with Organisational Units
+Filters and actions available with Organizational Units
 -------------------------------------------------------

 .. figure:: wapt_console-access-to-organisational-unit-menu.png